-Plans for reopening Truro following the first lockdown
+Plans for reopening Truro following lockdown 1.0

 Truro BID then worked closely with Truro City Council and Visit Truro, along with Cornwall Council Highways Team and Cormac, on a detailed reopening plan from Monday 15 June.